KeigoTanabe/pols603/README.md

-## POLS 603 (MLE/GLMs.
-TAMU)
+## MLE / GLM (Tamu POLS 603)

-This repository contains R codes and other materials from recitations I taught for the class.
+This is the second course in the quantitative research methods sequence in the Texas A&M political science department.
+The repository contains some materials from recitations sessions.